Dushmilan/Photography_Blog/README.md

 # Photography Portfolio Website

-A full-stack photography portfolio website with upload and gallery functionality, built with React, Node.js, Express, and MongoDB.
+A full-stack photography portfolio website with gallery, featured, and slideshow functionality, built with React, Node.js, Express, and Supabase PostgreSQL.
+The system now focuses on image management and display without direct upload/delete/rename functionality.

 ## Features

-- **Photo Upload**: Drag-and-drop interface for uploading multiple photos with preview
 - **Photo Gallery**: Responsive masonry grid layout with lightbox view
+- **Admin Gallery**: Centralized view of all images with status management
+- **Featured Images**: Special gallery section for highlighted photos
+- **Slideshow**: Automated slideshow on homepage with featured photos
 - **Authentication**: Simple login system for photographers
 - **Image Optimization**: Automatic resizing and compression for faster loading
 - **Responsive Design**: Works on all device sizes